lorpac/buildings_network_app/README.md

 An R Shiny app that allows creating the Building Network of a 2km x 2km square area of any city, around a user-defined geographical point.

 ## Requirements and installation
 First, you need to install R (and RStudio).
+The following R packages have to be installed:
+- shiny
+- leaflet
+- comprehenr

+You can istall them by typing

+``
+install.packages("shiny", dependencies = TRUE)
+install.packages("leaflet", dependencies = TRUE)
+install.packages("comprehenr", dependencies = TRUE)
+``

+in the R console.

-The calculations are donw in Python.
+The calculations are done in Python.
 You need to install Python (version 3.x) and install the required packages (essentially, [OSMnx](https://github.com/gboeing/osmnx) with its dependencies, see below).
 ### Installation on Windows
 Due to geopandas installation requirement, installing with conda is required on Windows.